renana/osd-github-101/OSD-Smart/career.md

 - Get feedback from people you worked with
 - Get feedback from time to time
 - Have conversations with your mentor
-- If you dont trust your management to do right by you, get out of that team
+- If you don't trust your management to do right by you, get out of that team
 - Join OSD workshops to learn about Open Source and the community
 - Join the contribution tracks to help existing projects and create impact
 - Keep moving, don't stop
 - Know what you want to do
 - Learn to work with Github (a good place to start, in case you missed it : https://github.com/renana/osd-github-101/blob/master/GitHub-101.pdf)
 - Learning git
 - Life long learning : always be curious
 - Live, Love, Laugh and keep Learning
 - Make a plan with your manager and your sponsor of the goals you need to reach for you to advance in each step.
 - Make goals and track them regularly